Joy-less/Embers/Source/Embers/Documentation.md

 ```
 ```
 Net::HTTP.get(uri)
-	Returns the HTML content of the given URI as a string.
-Assumes https:// if the protocol is not given.
+	Fetches and returns the HTML content of the given URI as a string.
+Assumes https:// if the scheme is not included.
 ```